IeTV: Availability

 It is carried on channel 113 on the Flow cable system in Trinidad.
 Channel 116 on Blink, TSTT's IPTV service and online using Ustream.

 Programming

 The station's programming consists of a mix of local Indo-Trinidadian and Tobagonian programming and Indian programming from India.
-Programming includes SWAHA Hindu services and events, Indian singing and dancing shows, cooking shows, health shows, documentaries, kids and youth programming, talk shows, sportscasts, Islamic programs, Indian movies, and business shows.
+Programming includes SWAHA International Inc.’s Hindu services and events, singing and dancing shows, cooking shows, health shows, documentaries, kids and youth programming, talk shows, sportscasts, Islamic programs, Indian movies, and business shows.
 Newscasts are broadcast at 7.00am, 12.00pm, 6.30pm, and 9.30pm on weekdays and 6:30pm on Saturdays and Sundays.